• Subscribe to Blog via Email

 Colorful abstract art pieces featuring various patterns and textures.
 Rolls, rectangles, and geometric shapes are displayed alongside elements like wood scrap.

 What can you make with patterned tape and wood scraps?
 This is an open-ended project that is sure to delight your kids.
 For some reason, colorful patterned tape is very appealing to kids (and many adults.)
-Materials used: Mat Boards (donated from a frame shop) Scrap wood (donated and picked up from an art supply swap) Colored and patterned Tape The students selected pieces of wood and then wrapped the blocks in colorful tape.
-These pieces were taped or … Read more…
+Materials used: The students selected pieces of wood and then wrapped the blocks in colorful tape.
+These pieces were taped or glued to a piece of mat board.
+The kids enjoyed making their sculptures.
+They mixed and matched tape patterns and colors.
+Blocks were … Read more…

 Chicks at School